fluxrider/playlist_shuffle/README.md

 The playlist example is easy to picture and straightforward to test in the wild, but it is not the actual problem I'm trying to solve.
 The problem is how to repeatedly shuffle a cyclic list and avoid *too close* and *too far* duplicates.
 Solutions involving spreading music genre uniformly [4] have nothing to do with this problem.
 Using played count history is also not relevant.

 A different example of a cyclic sequence could be spawning a random fruit in a video game for the player to pick up, then spawn another one when they do.
-It would be annoying to see 3 bananas in a row, or never see a cherry.
+It would be annoying to see three bananas in a row, or never see a single cherry.

 # Algorithms